 Living in a house or apartment is a different environment than a residence hall.
 With that in mind, the following exceptions are permitted specifically for students in University houses and apartments:

 Grills are permitted for use on lawns, provided Students exercise caution and common sense (e.g. ensuring safe distance from structures, trees, etc., staying with grill throughout process, ensuring grill and all components are in good condition, ensuring grill and fuel source is fully out/off and grill is cooled before leaving the area, ensuring users have adequate knowledge about safe grill operation).
 Grills and fuel including propane tanks, charcoal, and lighter fluid is never permitted within the residential structure (including on porches).
+Misuse, lack of care, or improper storage may result in immediate removal of items.

 Microwaves are permitted provided they are within the electrical limits listed above, in good condition, and UL approved.
 Students should remain present throughout use, exercise caution, and follow safe operating procedures.